 Mosaik as a co-simulation tool organizes the data exchange between simulators and coordinates the execution of the connected simulaters.
-This part is called mosaik-core.
+This part is called mosaik-core and contains mosaik itself and APIs for multiple programming languages.

 Fig. 1: Mosaik is a co-simulation library.
 The components and tools form the mosaik ecosystem.